Influencing U.S. Government Policy

 • Increasing Civil Society Participation in Greater Mekong Environmental Management

 Countries across the Greater Mekong – including Burma, Cambodia, Lao PDR, Thailand, and Viet Nam – face serious environmental challenges, including biodiversity loss, deforestation, and water quality degradation.
 These are often driven by poorly planned development, natural resource crime, and corruption, in addition to the worsening impacts of climate change.
-The USAID-funded Mekong for the Future project implemented by WWF works to increase the capacity of civil society organizations and citizens to engage in natural resource policy development at the local, national, and regional levels.
-USAID and WWF have to date achieved results in facilitating collaborations of civil society networks to promote effective management of natural resources, such as the Mekong River, as well as climate resilience and clean energy access.
+The Mekong for the Future project has worked to increase the capacity of civil society organizations and citizens to engage in natural resource policy development at the local, national, and regional levels.
+This project has to date achieved results in facilitating collaborations of civil society networks to promote effective management of natural resources, such as the Mekong River, as well as climate resilience and clean energy access.

 • Targeting Natural Resource Corruption